itsmycoderepo/MyPortfolio/AWS-Sagemaker-Pre-Built-Algorithm-in-10-minutes/README.md

 # How I Deployed a Pre-Built Algorithm on AWS SageMaker in 10 Minutes
 ![alt text](image.png)

-Please check my medium blog Please check my Medium blog [here](https://the-ml-engineer-guy.medium.com/how-i-deployed-a-pre-built-algorithm-on-aws-sagemaker-in-10-minutes-738e181ca3e1).
+ Check my medium blog [How I Deployed a Pre-Built Algorithm on AWS SageMaker in 10 Minutes?](https://the-ml-engineer-guy.medium.com/how-i-deployed-a-pre-built-algorithm-on-aws-sagemaker-in-10-minutes-738e181ca3e1).

 In today's fast-paced world of machine learning, the ability to quickly deploy algorithms can significantly impact productivity and innovation.
 Amazon SageMaker stands out as a powerful platform that simplifies the deployment process, allowing data scientists and developers to focus on building and refining their models rather than getting bogged down by the intricacies of deployment.